- Aspects Determined as Materiality

 - * Frequency of regular safety patrols

-- We patrol general buildings at least once every 4 years and specified underground malls/rooms at least once a year.
+We patrol general buildings at least once every 40 months and specified underground malls/rooms at least once every 14 months.

 “All-Employee Gas Safety Initiative” Ensures Customer Safety

 Employees with safety knowledge ensure safety for customers

 Osaka Gas believes that the foundation of the gas business is the pursuit of safety by each and every employee.
 That's the reason behind our "All-Employee Gas Safety Initiative".
 The initiative is aimed at giving all employees the knowledge to handle customer inquiries about gas and to eliminate the risk of gas accidents caused by leaks and products with no safety features.